MildredJessica/MildredJessica/README.md

 ##   Hi there 👋 am Mildred Jessica Nwonye AKA Mimi :hugs:.
-##                                           **Software Engineer/Data Scientist.**
+##     Software Engineer/Data Scientist.

-- 🔭 I’m currently working on a ReactJs Project.
+- 🔭 I’m currently working on a ReactJs Projects.
-- - 👯 I’m looking to collaborate on projects that will broaden my horizon.
+- 👯 I’m looking to collaborate on projects that will broaden my horizon.
-  -
+- ⚡ Fun fact: I love travelling and exploring new ideas
+- 📫 How to reach me: nwonyejessica@gmail.com

 <!--
 **MildredJessica/MildredJessica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.